Pareto-Rational Verification: Introduction

 There are several ways to model rationality.
-For instance, a famous model of rational behaviour for the agents is the concept of \emph{Nash equilibrium} (NE)~\cite{Nas50}.
-Some promising exploratory work exists in the literature, like in verification of non-repudiation and fair exchange protocols~\cite{DBLP:journals/jcs/KremerR03}, planning of self-driving cars interacting with human drivers~\cite{DBLP:conf/rss/SadighSSD16}, or the automatic verification of an LTL specification in multi-agent systems that behave according to an NE~\cite{DBLP:journals/ai/GutierrezNPW20}.
+For instance, a famous model of rational behavior for the agents is the concept of \emph{Nash equilibrium} (NE)~\cite{Nas50}.
+Some promising exploratory works, based on the concept of NE, exist in the literature, like in verification of non-repudiation and fair exchange protocols~\cite{DBLP:journals/jcs/KremerR03,DBLP:conf/vmcai/ChatterjeeR12}, planning of self-driving cars interacting with human drivers~\cite{DBLP:conf/rss/SadighSSD16}, or the automatic verification of an LTL specification in multi-agent systems that behave according to an NE~\cite{DBLP:journals/ai/GutierrezNPW20}.
 Another classical approach is to model the environment as a single agent with multiple objectives.
 In that setting, trade-offs between (partially) conflicting objectives need to be made, and a rational agent will behave in a way to satisfy a \emph{Pareto-optimal} set of its objectives.
 Pareto-optimality and multi-objective formalisms have been considered in computer science, see for instance~\cite{DBLP:conf/focs/PapadimitriouY00} and references therein, and in formal methods, see e.g.~\cite{DBLP:conf/fossacs/AlurDMW09,DBLP:conf/cav/BrenguierR15}.

-Nevertheless, we have only scratched the surface and there is a lack of a general theoretical background for marrying concepts from game theory and formal verification.
-This is the main motivation of our work: we consider a verification setting in which the system is fixed and its correctness with regards to a specification is evaluated relative to an environment that only executes behaviors that are Pareto-optimal with regards to its own objectives.
-In this setting, the \emph{Pareto-rational verification} (PRV) problem is defined as follows.
-Given a game played on a graph $G$, an $\omega$-regular objective $\Omega_0$ for the system, a (finite-memory) strategy $\sigma$ for the system, and a set $\{ \Omega_1, \dots, \Omega_t\}$ of $\omega$-regular objectives for the environment, decide if all behaviors in $G$ under strategy $\sigma$ that are $\{ \Omega_1, \dots, \Omega_t\}$-Pareto-optimal for the environment satisfy the objective $\Omega_0$ of the system.